quality-clojure/qualityclj/README.md

 The plan is to use [clojure.test] once we have a core not in constant flux.

+If you are contributing, please make sure that there are tests to cover any new functionality introduced, or bugs fixed.

 ### Logging

 We are using [Timbre] for logging.